 Daniel I. Weiner: We can’t solve any of these major problems without fixing our democracy and ensuring that our government is actually responsive to the needs and priorities of the American people.
 People overwhelmingly want the critical problems we face addressed: climate change, gun violence, economic inequality — the list goes on.
 But it’s naïve to think that we can somehow tackle them when we have a political system that is struggling so much to translate the public’s will into government policy.
 Ultimately, democracy reform is the linchpin to achieving concrete progress in other areas — and to addressing the sense of disempowerment and alienation from our public institutions that has helped to drive so much distrust and extremism in our politics.

 Additionally, the Supreme Court has been hostile to some types of campaign finance regulation, most notably in its much-reviled Citizens United decision.
 But there are actually many policies still on the table — including small donor public financing, which uses public funds to amplify small, private contributions so that candidates don’t need to rely on the wealthiest donors.
 We’ve had small donor public financing for presidential primaries since the 1970s.
-H.R.
-1 would revitalize that system and extend it to congressional races (using an innovative funding mechanism that doesn’t rely on taxpayer funds).
+The For the People Act would revitalize that system and extend it to congressional races (using an innovative funding mechanism that doesn’t rely on taxpayer funds).
 And it contains a number of other critical reforms, including an overhaul of the Federal Election Commission, our dysfunctional federal campaign finance regulator.

 All of these issues are very much interconnected.
 That’s why we have a historic, comprehensive package of reforms that addresses all the main facets of the dysfunction that we see in our political system.